rosshpayne/ODTM/README.md

 * Simple Framework

-DOM�s framework dictates that a table and three stored procedures be included in your package for each operation.
+DOM's framework requires that for each operation you must create a "state" table and define three stored procedures in your operatino package.
-The user-defined table is used to hold operation state between execution of each repeatable task.
+The table is used to hold operation state between execution of each repeatable task defined in the operation package.
 The three manadatory procedures are:

         + initial